 What can I expect at my first session?

 At the first session, your therapist will ask you some questions to get a better understanding of how you are feeling and the problems you are experiencing.
 Your therapist will then talk through some different approaches for treatment and will work together with you to form a plan to help get you back on track.
+If you'd like to find out more about what you can expect at your first appointment, please watch our video or call us on 0300 555 3344 (our phone lines are open Monday to Friday, from 9am - 5pm).

 How many therapy sessions will I need?